 When dogs meet one another in the wild, they would naturally turn their bodies to the side rather than approaching one another head-on.
 They would also avoid direct eye contact and instead get to work sniffing out identifying information from one another’s genital areas.

 As a dog mom or dad, you are always worried about keeping your pet safe, and this could lead to some anxiety when you take your dog out into unfamiliar situations.
-Your dog picks up on your emotions, so if you are nervous approaching another dog while your dog in on-leash, then you increase the likelihood of your dog feeling nervous too.
+Your dog picks up on your emotions, so if you are nervous approaching another dog while your dog is on-leash, then you increase the likelihood of your dog feeling nervous too.

-This increased circuit of anxiety—which then is also transferred between the two of you and the other dog and dog owner—creates a cycle of reactivity and tension in both you and your dog which cannot easily be dissipated.
+This increased circuit of anxiety—which then is also transferred between the two of you and the other dog and dog owner—creates a cycle of reactivity and tension in both you and your dog, which cannot easily be dissipated.

 Dangers of Leash Aggressive Dogs

-Anyone can see that leash aggression behaviours in dogs are not good, but curbing this bad behaviour is about more than just the ease of walking your dog.
+Anyone can see that leash reactive behaviours in dogs are not good, but curbing this bad behaviour is about more than just the ease of walking your dog.
 Persistent leash aggression can lead to long-term issues that may be permanent if you don't act now.

 Here are a few situations that may develop if you aren't careful about training your dog to ditch his leash aggression tendencies:

 If you don't do anything to help your dog to get past his fearful, territorial, or aggressive habits, it could lead to further anxiety.
 By allowing the behaviours, or worse, punishing them, you may be creating a negative association with meeting new dogs and people, or even exploring new environments.